Canberra

 As the seat of the Government of Australia, Canberra is home to many important institutions of the federal government, national monuments and museums.
 These include Parliament House, Government House, the High Court building and the headquarters of numerous government agencies.
-It is the location of many social and cultural institutions of national significance such as the Australian War Memorial, the Australian National University, the Royal Australian Mint, the Australian Institute of Sport, the National Gallery, the National Museum and the National Library.
+Social and cultural institutions of national significance include the Australian War Memorial, the Australian National University, the Royal Australian Mint, the Australian Institute of Sport, the National Gallery, the National Museum and the National Library.
 The city is home to many important institutions of the Australian Defence Force including the Royal Military College Duntroon and the Australian Defence Force Academy.
 It hosts all foreign embassies in Australia as well as regional headquarters of many international organisations, not-for-profit groups, lobbying groups and professional associations.

 Canberra has been ranked among the world's best cities to live in and visit.
-Although the Commonwealth Government remains the largest single employer in Canberra, it is no longer the majority employer.
-Other major industries have developed in the city, including in health care, professional services, education and training, retail, accommodation and food, and construction.
 Compared to the national averages, the unemployment rate is lower and the average income higher; tertiary education levels are higher, while the population is younger.
 At the 2021 Census, 28.7% of Canberra's inhabitants were reported as having been born overseas.

-Canberra's design is influenced by the garden city movement and incorporates significant areas of natural vegetation.
-Its design can be viewed from its highest point at the Telstra Tower and the summit of Mount Ainslie.
-Other notable features include the National Arboretum, born out of the 2003 Canberra bushfires, and Lake Burley Griffin, named for Walter Burley Griffin.
-Highlights in the annual calendar of cultural events include Floriade, the largest flower festival in the Southern Hemisphere, the Enlighten Festival, Skyfire, the National Multicultural Festival and Summernats.
+The Australian Public Service accounted for about 25% all jobs as at November 2025.
+Other major industries include health care, professional services, education and training, retail, accommodation and food, and construction.
+Annual cultural events include Floriade, the largest flower festival in the Southern Hemisphere, the Enlighten Festival, Skyfire, the National Multicultural Festival and Summernats.
 Canberra's main sporting venues are Canberra Stadium and Manuka Oval.
 The city is served with domestic and international flights at Canberra Airport, while interstate train and coach services depart from Canberra railway station and the Jolimont Centre respectively.
-City Interchange and Alinga Street station form the main hub of Canberra's bus and light rail transport network.
+City Interchange and Alinga Street station form the hub of Canberra's bus and light rail transport network.